ogrismar/IWin/README.md

 # IWin
-A one button macro addon for Warriors
+A one button macro addon for Warriors, forking for turtle wow